EN

 ⚠️ Exceptions: das Baguette · das Feature · das Release · der Abgeordnete · der Angehörige · der Angestellte · der ...

-Declension: die Heide (Landscape)
+Declension: die Heide (heath)

 CaseSingularPlural